Published 3rd August 2023Pre-order

 The only novel written by one of the most popular authors of the twentieth century, translated by the award-winning Anthea Bell

-In 1913 a young second lieutenant discovers the terrible danger of pity.
-He had no idea the girl was lame when he asked her to dance his compensatory afternoon calls relieve his guilt but give her a dangerous glimmer of hope.
+In 1913 young second lieutenant Hofmiller discovers the terrible danger of pity.
+He had no idea the girl was lame when he asked her to dance – so begins a series of visits, motivated by pity, which relieves his guilt but give her a dangerous glimmer of hope.

-Stefan Zweig’s only novel is a devastating depiction of the torment of the betrayal of both honour and love, realised against the background of the disintegration of the Austro-Hungarian Empire.
+Stefan Zweig’s only novel is a devastating depiction of the betrayal of both honour and love, realised against the background of the disintegration of the Austro-Hungarian Empire.